TSedlar/pseudo-styler/README.md

 #### Thanks:

 A large thanks goes to [Jason Miller](https://jsfiddle.net/developit/vzkckrw4/?fbclid=IwAR1xYJzsEcpglQ5KsqQG4DHJMAgpyMJaXV9dKkd_t47n465n2dzv23cduqw), as the CSS parser in his JSFiddle is the default parser used by this project.

+Additional thanks goes to [Finn Thompson](https://github.com/FThompson) for the idea of the project and helping to polish the code and fix bugs for cross-browser compatibility.